 Identification and Decision Making

 Identification and Decision Making enables screening and ongoing assessment of key areas including legal obligations; identity, health and security checks; vulnerability; individual case factors; and community context.

 Case Management ensures a coordinated and comprehensive approach to support each case to reach case resolution.
 Case management builds on an individual’s strengths, identifies vulnerability or protection concerns, and addresses needs as able to assist fair and timely case resolution.

 Placement Options prioritises placement in the community without conditions – or with liberty – in the majority of cases.
 If necessary, conditions such as monitoring, supervision and surety may be applied.
 Finally, immigration detention may be used as a last resort in exceptional cases, provided the standards of necessity, reasonableness and proportionality have been met.

-Implementing the CAP model
+Implementing the Revised CAP model

-Governments in partnership with civil society can work in five stages on implementing CAP.
-Find out more in the introduction to the handbook for policy makers.
 The IDC can provide support and make connections on a national, regional and international level.